mckennapsean/dissertation/content/04-example.md

 ### Recommendations

-- Start your coding method on a few papers to develop an initial set of codes; select papers from appropriate venues: e.g., in the field of cyber security visualization consider venues such as VizSec, VIS, CHI, HFES, Behavior & Information Technology, Computers & Security, FIRST, HST, AMCIS, SAM, CyCon, FloCon, CogSIMA, DHS CATCH, HCI HAS, CTS SECOTS.
+- Start your coding method on a few papers to develop an initial set of codes; select papers from appropriate venues: e.g., in the field of cybersecurity visualization consider venues such as VizSec, VIS, CHI, HFES, Behavior & Information Technology, Computers & Security, FIRST, HST, AMCIS, SAM, CyCon, FloCon, CogSIMA, DHS CATCH, HCI HAS, CTS SECOTS.
-- On the first pass, highlight and tag key pieces of information; we suggest starting with the categories we identified for cyber security visualization.
+- On the first pass, highlight and tag key pieces of information; we suggest starting with the categories we identified for cybersecurity visualization.
 - Limit the time and scope on your first pass of coding; spend more time to meet as a team and agree on codes.
 - Once you reach a consensus on codes, expand to more papers and divide up the work, allowing some overlap in coverage for consistency.